Ph-o-e-n-ix/medical_heist/README.md

 # License
 You are not allowed to distribute this without obtaining my explicit permission and providing proper credit.
-Please, kindly adhere to these rules and enjoy your experience!"
+Please, kindly adhere to these rules and enjoy your experience!